Second Israeli airstrike in two days pummels Gaza refugee camp, deepening a growing outcry | KRDO

 IDF commander Brigadier General Itzik Cohen said Wednesday that the Israeli military is “at the gates of Gaza City.”
 And IDF spokesperson Rear Adm.
 Daniel Hagari claimed Israeli forces had breached Hamas’ defensive frontline in northern Gaza and is expanding its fighting into the strip.

-On Thursday, the IDF announced the death of another soldier who was killed in Gaza on Wednesday.
-The total number of Israeli soldiers to have died since the start of the ground incursion is now 17.
-Of that figure, 16 were killed inside Gaza.
+On Thursday, the IDF announced the death of a soldier who was killed as part of the country’s incursion into Gaza, bringing the total number of Israeli soldiers killed as part of the Gaza operation to 18.

 The scale of the tragedy for the more than 2 million people, half of them children, trapped inside the war-torn enclave is “unprecedented,” the head of the United Nations’ Palestinian refugee agency said following a brief trip to Gaza Wednesday.